 You’ve decided that you need to hire a private home carer, whether it be for yourself or for a loved one who needs a bit of extra help.
-Now that that decision has been made, there are a few things to take into account before hiring a private home carer.
+Now that that decision has been made, there are a few things to take into account, and knowing what you should consider before hiring a private home carer.

 Do you need someone to regularly visit to help with small tasks like ironing, light housekeeping, meal preparations?
 Or do you need someone who can be around all the time to help with daily life?